gae123/sd2/README.md

 very cool initializations.

 **Inheritance**
-In the workspaces and hosts section you can create abstract sections that do not describe a workspace or host but provide some key/values pairs that will be inherited later.
+In the workspaces and hosts sections you can create abstract sections that do not describe a workspace or host but provide some key/values pairs that will be inherited later.